 “DOJ Witnesses” refers to individuals who provide information to the U.S. Department of Justice (the “DOJ”).
 United States Attorneys’ Offices are part of the DOJ.
 Sometimes people refer to a U.S. Attorney’s Office as the DOJ.
-Most often, though, “DOJ” is used to refer to criminal investigations or prosecutions brought specifically by the Department of Justice’s main office in Washington, D.C., as opposed to those brought by the U.S. Attorney’s Offices located in each State.Sometimes people reach out to the DOJ on their own because they have information about a crime that they think the DOJ should know about.
+However, lawyers who represent people in white collar investigations tend to use the term “DOJ” to refer to criminal investigations or prosecutions brought specifically by the Department of Justice’s main office in Washington, D.C., as opposed to those brought by the U.S. Attorney’s Offices located in each State.Sometimes people reach out to the DOJ on their own because they have information about a crime that they think the DOJ should know about.
 Other times, the DOJ may ask someone to talk to it over the telephone or to come in to the DOJ’s offices to talk about something.
 This request may be made by a lawyer who works for the DOJ, or it may be made by an agent of the Federal Bureau of Investigation (the “FBI”) or some other federal investigatory agency that is working with the DOJ lawyer.

 Over the course of a DOJ or FBI investigation, someone who the DOJ or FBI initially believe may be just a witness may come to be viewed as a “subject” or a “target”.
 Likewise, someone who the DOJ or FBI initially believe may be a potential “subject” or “target” may come to be viewed as just an innocent witness.